toptalo/grunt-twig2html/README.md

 * `options.context` if provided
 * `target.options.context` if provided
 * `options.globals` or `target.options.globals` if provided
-* template JSON context files, if provided (stored in template path, with same name,
+* template JSON context files (stored in template path, with same name,
 example: `/templates/index.json` for `/templates/index.twig`) if provided

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 0.1.1: Edit README
 * 0.1.0: Defined twig2html task.